msf235/chunk-memo/README.md

 cache or creates a new one based on your `params` and `axis_values`.

 Use cases:
-- Quick start: let the library find or create the appropriate cache
+- Quick start: let the library find or create a appropriate cache
-- Exclusive workflow: prevent duplicate caches with `exclusive=True`
+- Exclusive workflow: prevent duplicate caches with `exclusive=True`.
+  Also prevents creating subset/superset caches when overlapping data exists.
 - Flexible chunking: `auto_load` handles different `memo_chunk_spec` values
   for the same data
+- Subset detection: use `allow_superset=True` to find and reuse existing caches that are supersets of your requested data.
+This allows you to:
+  - Define reduced `axis_values` by moving some axes to `params`
+  - Find caches with broader axis coverage automatically
+  - Avoid creating redundant caches for overlapping data

 ```python
 from shard_memo import memo_parallel_run, memo_parallel_run_streaming